missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 14.
 Display lines containing the pattern “root” from the file

 project 15.
 Display the number of lines that contain the pattern “bin” in the file

+project 16.
+Display lines containing the pattern “root” and 3 lines after them in the file